umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 The sample includes YAML-files and custom Powershell scripts to interact with the Umbraco Cloud API.

-You can get the samples for GitHub and Azure DevOps from this [GitHub repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).
+You can get the samples for both `GitHub Actions` and `Azure DevOps` from the [Github repository](https://github.com/umbraco/Umbraco.Cloud.CICDFlow.Samples).

 {% endhint %}